-2017 £'000 2016 £'000 Operational Risk 2,798 2,379
+2018 £'000 2017 £'000 Operational Risk 3,263 2,798

-Whilst operational risks exist within MICL, this is not a risk area determined by the Risk Committee to be material.
+Whilst operational risks exist within MICL, this is not a risk area determined by the Risk Committee to be material due to the level of risk mitigation controls in place.
 Operational risk is identified, assessed and monitored by the Risk Committee with oversight from the Board, and recorded on the Risk Register.